Child Bereavement UK has an extensive range of information sheets and other resources available to Primary Schools when supporting a bereaved pupil.

 Lesson plan 4: Father’s Day lesson plan

 - Cross-curricular activities – For example: English Literature, History, Music

 - Whole school award-winning online learning, supporting bereaved pupils – training for the whole school to complete an online bereavement course (approximately 1-1.5 hours) to improve confidence, knowledge and understanding around bereavement.

 - Pastoral Support Key Stage 1 and Key Stage 2 Fink cards – specially developed thought-provoking question cards around the subjects of Loss and Change that have been designed to get people talking by creating great conversations.

-- Child Bereavement UK shop – publications and resources
+- Child Bereavement UK shop: See the shop to purchase publications and resources.

 - Short videos created by bereaved young people for teachers, parents and friends:

 If you need any further support and information please ring our help line on: